.357 Magnum Ammo

 | Winchester PDX1 125gr | ~1,380 fps | 13.1” | 0.70” |

 The 125gr JHP from a 4” barrel is among the best-performing defensive pistol loads in gel testing across any caliber.
+The Speer GDSB tested above was shot from a 2” barrel and still met the FBI 12” minimum — that’s the whole point of the Short Barrel designation.

 Brand guide